Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Evaluating the performance of XC functionals in 2D materials

 \subsubsection{Spin orbit coupling and Valence band splitting}

-Spin-orbit coupling (SOC) describes the interaction between an electron's spin and its orbital motion around the nucleus.
+Spin-orbit coupling describes the interaction between an electron's spin and its orbital motion around the nucleus.
 This phenomenon becomes particularly prominent in materials composed of heavy atoms (e.g., W, Mo), where relativistic effects enhance the strength of SOC, paving the way for spintronic applications \cite{zollner2019strain}.
-In monolayers, reduced dimensionality amplifies spin-orbit coupling effects \cite{chen2021spin}, causing spin splitting in the valence band, as illustrated in Fig. \ref{fig:soc_nonsoc}.
-This is a critical feature for spintronic and valleytronic applications, where controlling spin and valley degrees of freedom is essential for developing next-generation electronic devices. \\ Fig. \ref{fig:soc_nonsoc} visually illustrates the splitting of the valence band, which is a consequence of SOC, with the most significant splitting occurring notably at the $K$-point.
-The level of theory utilized has a notable influence on the sensitivity of this splitting as shown by Javed et al. \cite{javed2025investigation}, i.e., $\Delta_{so}^{HSE} > \Delta_{so}^{G_oW_o} > \Delta_{so}^{DFT}$.
-And the experimental valence band splitting shows the closest agreement with G$_o$W$_o$ calculations.
+In 2D materials, reduced dimensionality amplifies SOC effects \cite{chen2021spin}, causing significant spin splitting in the valence band.
+For example, the NbS$_2$ monolayer shown in Fig. \ref{fig:soc_nonsoc} is a metallic 2D material, and SOC lifts band degeneracies near the $K$ point and produces spin-dependent band splitting around the Fermi level.
+Another example is stanene, which is gapless without SOC, whereas SOC opens a gap of about 0.1 eV at the Dirac point, converting it into a quantum spin Hall insulating state \cite{xu2013large_gap_stanene}.
+This is a critical feature for spintronic and valleytronic applications, where controlling spin and valley degrees of freedom is essential for developing next-generation electronic devices. \\

+The level of theory significantly influences the sensitivity of valence band splitting.
+For WSe$_2$, the experimental VBS is approximately 520 $meV$ \cite{SOC_wse2}, while PBE predicts 430 $meV$, HSE06 estimates 580 $meV$, and G$_0$W$_0$ provides 540 $meV$.
+Experimental VBS values for 2D materials closely align with G$_0$W$_0$ calculations \cite{javed2025investigation}.